Evidence & safety

 The short version

-"Why AI-supported focus suggestions should be explained with careful limits" is a planning question, not an appearance promise.
-For AI-supported focus suggestions should be with careful limits, the reader wants to keep private photos contextual rather than definitive in a private check-in where the user wants notes without feeling scored.
-For AI-supported focus suggestions should be with careful limits, Orena can help with a simpler App Store decision path.
-For AI-supported focus suggestions should be with careful limits, it should not turn a photo into a diagnosis.
-Use AI-supported focus suggestions should be with careful limits to choose one low-pressure action; the guide carries the workflow.
+"Careful limit: AI supported focus suggestions" is a planning question, not an appearance promise.
+For careful limit: AI supported focus suggestions, the reader wants to keep private photos contextual rather than definitive in a private check-in where the user wants notes without feeling scored.
+For careful limit: AI supported focus suggestions, Orena can help with a simpler App Store decision path.
+For careful limit: AI supported focus suggestions, it should not turn a photo into a diagnosis.
+Use careful limit: AI supported focus suggestions to choose one low-pressure action; the guide carries the workflow.

 Editorial guide